Transparent Photovoltaic Panels for Facade, Skylight and Canopy Projects

 What We Can Customize for Transparent BIPV Projects

 Customization is one of the main reasons project teams choose transparent BIPV products.
-In many building projects, the route must align with facade rhythm, transparency expectations, pattern logic, framing conditions, and required documentation.
-Standard off-the-shelf products usually cannot satisfy all of those needs without compromising the design or the system logic.
+In many building projects, the route must align with facade rhythm, transparency expectations, glass structure, pattern logic, framing conditions, and required documentation.
+Standard products often cannot satisfy all of those conditions without compromising the project.

 Transparency and Pattern